apache/ofbiz-framework/README.md

 `gradlew "ofbizBackground --start --portoffset 10000"`

+#### Passing JVM runtime options to OFBiz

+You can pass JVM runtime options by specifying the project property `-PjvmArgs`.

+`gradlew ofbiz -PjvmArgs="-Xms1024M -Xmx2048M" -Dsome.parameter=hello`

+If you do not specify `jvmArgs`, a default of `-Xms128M -Xmx1024M` is set.

 * * * * * * * * * * * *

 ### Data loading tasks